How do you keep relationships open in your family? We set out in the sixth of twelve steps in the forgiveness of Monbourquette.

 The self-reproaches have left deep marks in your mind over the years.
 New, negative experiences run through these channels as if by themselves.
 Only by repeating a new item over and over do you dig a new bed.

-You may feel a little ridiculous at first, but if you repeat this phrase out loud regularly, you will find that it begins to take root in your heart.
+You may feel a little ridiculous at first.
+However, if you say this phrase out loud often, you will notice it begins to take root in your heart.

 Finally, you make this self-forgiveness concrete by doing something extraordinary.

-The woman who washed Jesus’ feet with excessively expensive oils had experienced that he had forgiven her, and thus she was able to forgive herself as well.
+The woman who washed Jesus’ feet with excessively expensive oils felt his forgiveness.
+Because of this, she was able to forgive herself as well.
 This was such an immense change that she could not help but perform this act of love.
 Which act suits your self-forgiveness?
 Celebrate the change in yourself with something beautiful.

 We zijn benieuwd naar je reactie hieronder!Reactie annuleren